Previous Episode << >> Next Episode

 "Explain," Seven demanded, forcing James to roll his eyes again.

 "No," Kes said abruptly.
-Her arms once more outstretched, the invisible walls she pressed again flowed at her fingertips, her head held high.
+Her arms once more outstretched, the invisible walls she pressed again they could faintly see, flowing at her fingertips.
+Her head held high.
 White energy crackled all around her, the ship rumbled fiercely, throwing James and Seven nearly off their feet.

 While what surrounded her was a blinding white, directly behind Kes was a different story.
 The already dark deck was fading away into nothing.